isomerpages/govtech-corp/media/technews/_posts/2021-12-10-post-WITSA awards – GovTech bags four prizes at Olympics of ICT.md

 analysis, and even seamless retrieval of licence information.
 These capabilities have allowed NEA to improve overall operational efficiency in the waste disposal process.</p>
-<p>Thanks to the system, Singapore is closer to the realisation of its&nbsp;
+<p>Thanks to the system, Singapore is closer to the realisation of its
 <a href="https://www.zerowastesg.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">national Zero-Waste plan</a>.</p>
 <ul data-tight="true" class="tight">
 <li>